Covered in this article

 Name Mandatory Description Values

 ATTACHMENT_MAX_SIZE false For elastic.io attachments configuration.
-Maximal possible attachment size in bytes.
+Maximum possible attachment size in bytes.
 By default set to 104857600 and according to platform limitations CAN’T be bigger than that.
 Up to 104857600 bytes (100MB)

 Please Note: From the platform version 20.51 we deprecated the component LOG_LEVEL environment variable.
 Now you can control logging level per each step of the flow.